kingpvz/Koula/README.md

 ### Step 1: Open `_levels.py` in edit mode
 Ignore all the code besides the `DATA` list.
 ### Step 2: Add a new level to the `DATA` list
 Simply add a comma and add a new entry.
-The entry needs to follow this syntax: `{"blue": BLU, "black": BLA, "pts": PTS, "dpos": (X,Y)}`<br>
+The entry needs to follow this syntax: `{"blue": BLU, "black": BLA, "pts": PTS, "pos": (X,Y)}`<br>
 In the entry, replace all `TRI`-letter codes with your level settings.<br>
 <ul>
 <li>BLU is the amount of blue balls.</li>